jpbulloch5/jpbulloch5/README.md

 - 👋 Hi, I’m @jpbulloch5
 - 👀 I’m interested in ... coding like a boss!
 - 🌱 I’m currently learning ...
-DevOps with Python, Azure DevOps, Ansible, Bash, and Docker
+DevOps with Python, Azure DevOps, Ansible, Bash, Docker, Kubernetes, Jenkis, Helm, and Terraform
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 JPBulloch@pm.me